pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### What kind of drawings does it make?

 Our Turtle Logo draws with Character Graphics inside the Terminal.
-You can copy-paste our drawings into a Google Doc, and edit them inside the Google Doc
+You can copy-paste our drawings into a Google Doc (gDoc), and edit them inside the Google Doc

+To save drawings entirely inside the Terminal, you can record and replay them (at near infinite speed) with the Terminal Sh 'screen' command

 Their Turtle Logo draws on a Bitmap Canvas in a separate Window that's not a Terminal Window.
 You can take screenshots of their drawings,